hansika-s/PasswordManager/README.md

 - Commands: `python main.py commands`
 - Interactive shell: `python main.py repl`

-> On first run, there will be a prompted to set up a master password for authentication.
+> On first run, there will be a prompt to set up a master password for authentication.